 When you’re out and about, you may encounter some curious looks, or even seemingly random shouts of “hello”.
 Sometimes these shouts are coming from a vendor, wanting to sell you something.
 Sometimes it’s from someone who’s trying to communicate with a non-Chinese, but because it’s coming from behind or in passing it may come across as cheeky.
 Nevertheless, these shouts of “hello” are usually a friendly gesture, and in most cases the only way Chinese people know how to get a foreigner’s attention.

 Chinese etiquette tip #7: respect the elders

 Respecting elders is deeply ingrained in Chinese culture.
-When addressing elders, always use the word “nin”, which is the polite version of the word “you” in Mandarin.
+When addressing elders, Chinese etiquette involves using the word “nin”, which is the polite version of the word “you” in Mandarin.
 The elders almost always come first in Chinese society.
 You greet them first in a meeting, and they get seated first at dinner.

 Chinese etiquette tip #8: flattery will get you somewhere